girl drinking water from a fountain

 As for fluoride concerns, in 2011, a U.S. study approved by the National Cancer Institute found no link between fluoride and bone cancer.
 In 2014, a New Zealand study concluded that no link exists between fluoride and lower IQ's.
 And according to the American Heart Association, "No evidence exists that adjusting the fluoride content of public water supplies to a level of about one part per million has any harmful effect on the cardiovascular system."

-Anti-fluoride advocates claim (against the evidence) that fluoridation is unsafe, ineffective and represents a violation of personal freedom.
-This is compounded by a recent Harvard study used by anti-fluoride activists to try and argue the dangers of fluoride, and has been shared on social media with the same fervor as those 'People of Walmart' images.
+Anti-fluoride advocates claim (against the evidence) that fluoridation is unsafe, ineffective, and represents a violation of personal freedom.
+This is compounded by a recent Harvard study used by anti-fluoride activists to try and argue the dangers of fluoride, which has been shared on social media with the same fervor as those ‘People of Walmart’ images.

 However, that often cited study is not an actual study, but rather a review of prior research and those research studies included did not involve water fluoridation programs.
 Most of the studies were conducted in China (though one was conducted in Iran) which has a limited fluoridation program.